Flagler County Jail

 • Visitation will be denied when there is reason to believe that such visitation would jeopardize the safety and security of the facility.
 Visitation will also be denied upon determining the visitor is a victim of a violent crime involving the inmate, or if there is an injunction or other legal prohibitions, or a judge has ordered no contact between the visitor and the inmate.

 • The only items visitor(s) may possess are car keys and proper identification (ID).
-Acceptable forms of proper ID are a valid picture ID issued by a federal, state or local government agency.
+Acceptable forms of proper ID are valid picture IDs issued by a federal, state or local government agency.
 All visitors are subject to search upon entering or leaving the facility.
 Visitors under the influence of intoxicants or exhibiting unruly behavior will not be allowed to remain in the facility or permitted to visit and may be prohibited from entering the facility in the future.

 • All visitors must be appropriately attired.
-Unacceptable clothing includes, but is not limited to, transparent clothing, tight clothing without proper undergarments, headwear, shorts, skirts, split skirts above mid-thigh, clothing that reveals the buttocks, breasts, back, or stomach.
+Unacceptable clothing includes but is not limited to, transparent clothing, tight clothing without proper undergarments, headwear, shorts, skirts, split skirts above mid-thigh, and clothing that reveals the buttocks, breasts, back, or stomach.
 All of the above will be deemed inappropriate at the discretion of the Reception Official.
 Inmates and/or visitors are not allowed to bring food or drink to the visitation.

 Ask The Inmate